aws-samples/data-perimeter-policy-examples/resource_control_policies/README.md

 * [network_perimeter_rcp](network_perimeter_rcp.json) – Enforces network perimeter controls on resources within your Organizations organization.
 * [data_perimeter_governance_rcp](data_perimeter_governance_rcp.json) – Includes controls for protecting data perimeter controls’ dependencies, such as session tags used to control their scope.

+[service_specific_controls](service_specific_controls) subfolder contains policy examples you can implement as resource-based policies for select services that are not supported by RCPs and other service-specific controls.

 Note that the policy examples in this folder do not grant any permissions; they only restrict access by explicitly denying specific data access patterns.
 You still have to grant appropriate permissions with explicit `Allow` statements in identity-based or resource-based policies.

 ## Included data access patterns

 The following policy statements are included in the RCP and resource-based policy examples, each statement representing specific data access patterns.

+These policy statements demonstrate using `aws:ResourceTag/tag-key` to exclude specific resources from the control.
+Note that this key only works with resources that [support authorization based on tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html).
+For details on supported service actions, see the [Service Authorization Reference](https://docs.aws.amazon.com/service-authorization/latest/reference/reference.html).
+For resources not yet supporting `aws:ResourceTag/tag-key`, you can use `aws:ResourceAccount` or `aws:ResourceOrgPaths` to exclude resources owned by specific AWS accounts, or the `NotResource` IAM policy element to exclude specific resource Amazon Resource Names (ARNs).
+Alternatively, you can use a service-specific version of `aws:ResourceTag/tag-key` such as `s3:ExistingObjectTag`, if available.

 ### "Sid":"EnforceOrgIdentities"